explodinglabs/explodinglabs.github.io/_jsonrpc/flask.markdown

 ![json](/assets/json.png)
 </div>

-We'll build a [Flask](http://flask.pocoo.org) server to take [JSON-RPC](http://www.jsonrpc.org/) requests.
+We'll use [Flask](http://flask.pocoo.org) to take [JSON-RPC](http://www.jsonrpc.org/) requests.
 It should respond to "ping" with "pong".

-Install the dependencies — Flask to take requests and [jsonrpcserver](http://jsonrpcserver.readthedocs.io/) to process them:
+Install Flask to take requests and [jsonrpcserver](http://jsonrpcserver.readthedocs.io/) to process them:

 ```sh